nhsland/futurenhs-platform/test/README.md

 ## Running Tests

-### Local Browser

-If you wish to test locally, before running the Cypress or Internet Explorer tests you will need to have the frontend server running (the API server is only necessary for the hello_world_rust.js Cypress test at this point).
+If you wish to test locally, before running the Internet Explorer tests you will need to have the frontend server running.

 [Local frontend instructions](../frontend)

-Currently, only Cypress tests will run in a local browser.

-To run tests, execute the desired command from the `/test/` directory:

-- a local server: `yarn cypress:local`.
-- a dev cluster: `yarn cypress:dev <dev cluster name>` i.e. `yarn cypress:dev foo`.
-- prod: `yarn cypress:prod`.

-This will open the test runner.
-You can then select a test you want to run and which browser (Chrome/Firefox/Chromium Edge) you would like to run it in.

 Workspaces tests currently only work against Prod.
-For local you need to either
+For local you need to either:

 - manually create a Workspace named "Selenium Testing" in your local/dev cluster environment
 - For local the name must match what is set in your .env file against "TEST_WORKSPACE_NAME"